Artist & Designer

 The Beginning

 Born in Towson, Maryland, and raised in Winter Park, Florida, I have been painting and creating since childhood.
-My artistic journey has taken me from the Maitland Center of the Arts and Rollins College to establishing my own design firm, Storm Hill Studio.
+My artistic journey has taken me from the Maitland Art Center and Rollins College to establishing my own design firm, Storm Hill Studio.

-Now based in Deltona, I continue to create works in acrylic and watercolor, drawing inspiration from a lifetime of artistic exploration.
+Now based in Deltona, I continue to create works in acrylic and watercolor shaped by a lifetime of looking closely, working steadily, and following where the work leads.

 The Sacrifice